 Three of the greatest comedies of all time, Charlie Chaplin’s The Kid (1921), Buster Keaton’s Cops (1922), and Harold Lloyd’s Safety Last!
 (1923), were filmed in the heart of Hollywood at the unnamed alley running just south of Hollywood Boulevard from Cahuenga to Cosmo.
 Each film has been inducted into the National Film Registry of the Library of Congress as a work of enduring importance to American culture.
 This humble spot honors three of Hollywood’s brightest stars in three of their most famous movies – a 6-in-1 constellation absolutely unique in Hollywood history.
-See stories in The Hollywood Reporter HERE and in London’s The Guardian HERE.
+See stories in The Hollywood Reporter HERE, in London’s The Guardian HERE, in Atlas Obscura HERE, and in The Los Angeles Times HERE.

 It was here Charlie’s Little Tramp discovers the abandoned infant he will raise as his son (portrayed as a child by Jackie Coogan) during the opening scenes from The Kid.
 This main view looks south, where a patio dining area blocks some of the view today.
 A reverse view (right) shows Charlie running north towards the same spot.
 As posted HERE, Charlie and Jackie Coogan reunite emotionally later in the film at Olvera Street downtown.